-There are two separate types of loans: Federal Loans (Direct (subsidized and unsubsidized), Perkins, and Parent PLUS) or alternative loans (personal/private loans from a lending institution).
+There are two separate types of loans: Federal Direct Stafford Loans (subsidized and unsubsidized) and Parent PLUS) or alternative loans (personal/private loans from a lending institution).

 We recommend contacting the Financial Aid Office before you apply for an alternative loan to see if you qualify for any additional free or lower-cost financial aid.